 VXX Covered Call Strategy

-VXX (iPath Series B S&P 500 VIX Short-Term Futures ETN), in the Financial Services sector, (Asset Management industry), listed on CBOE.
+VXX (iPath Series B S&P 500 VIX Short-Term Futures ETN), in the Financial Services sector, (Asset Management - Leveraged industry), listed on CBOE.

-The iPath Series B S&P 500 VIX Short-Term Futures ETNs are designed to provide exposure to the S&P 500 VIX Short-Term Futures Index Total Return.
-The ETNs are unsecured debt obligations of Barclays Bank PLC.
+These iPath Series B S&P 500 VIX Short-Term Futures ETNs are unsecured debt instruments, issued by Barclays Bank PLC.
+They are specifically structured to offer investors exposure to the overall performance of the S&P 500 VIX Short-Term Futures Index Total Return.

-VXX (iPath Series B S&P 500 VIX Short-Term Futures ETN) trades in the Financial Services sector, specifically Asset Management, with a market capitalization of approximately $493.5M, a beta of -1.97 versus the broader market, a 52-week range of 25.635-59.36, average daily share volume of 11.7M, a public-listing history dating back to 2018.
+VXX (iPath Series B S&P 500 VIX Short-Term Futures ETN) trades in the Financial Services sector, specifically Asset Management - Leveraged, with a market capitalization of approximately $409.9M, a beta of -1.98 versus the broader market, a 52-week range of 21.92-48.97, average daily share volume of 9.7M, a public-listing history dating back to 2018.
 These structural characteristics shape how VXX etf options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

 What is a covered call on VXX?